What are the steps to getting an internship?

 An interested student should contact the internship coordinator in the Psychology Department.
 The coordinator and the student can discuss the student’s interests, and the coordinator may provide some possible contacts for internships at agencies and organizations consistent with the student’s interests.

 A good resource is the Treasure Valley Referral Directory.
 Search the directory for anything in Boise and you will get a long list of local organizations.
-You can find another list of likely organizations by looking at the BSU Service Learning List of Approved Agencies.
+You can find another list of likely organizations by looking at the Boise State Service Learning List of Approved Agencies.

 Next, the student should contact the relevant person at the agency or agencies that the student is interested in working with.
 Typically, the contact person at the agency will meet with the student to discuss internship possibilities.
 The student should then go online and fill out the internship form.
 Be sure you put the email address of your agency supervisor in the online form.
 If the student and the contact person at the agency agree to an internship for the student, the agency will approve it online and so will the internship coordinator.
 You must also take the online training that is available from that same website.